-Unlike flashguns that provide short bursts of light, LED panels deliver a constant source of illumination, often with various extra options.
+Unlike flashguns that provide short bursts of light, LED panels are a camera accessory that deliver a constant source of illumination, often with various extra options.

 You may be considering adding a panel to your setup but want to weigh them up before taking the plunge.
 With that in mind, we've had a look at six current models to see which offers the best value for money.

 It may be the baby of Rotolight's range but with variable colour temperature range, high power and its extra features the NEO 2 is our winner.